-When listening to long sustained chords from a woodwind ensemble, you will notice that the best ensembles sustain these chords without holes in the sound.
+When listening to long sustained chords from a brass ensemble, you will notice that the best ensembles sustain these chords without holes in the sound.
 This "wall of sound" is created by utilizing a technique called stagger breathing.
-Essentially the wall of sound is created by each performer in the woodwind ensemble following this simple process:
+Essentially the wall of sound is created by each performer in the brass ensemble following this simple process:

-- 1.Know when you are going to breathe & commit to the breathing. - i.
-You must commit to the breath even if you are not running out of air. - 2.Don't breathe at the same time as the person(s) next to you. - i.
-2 or more people in the same proximity breathing at the same time creates holes in the sound. - 3.Fade out. - L. A rapid, one beat decrescendo. - ti.
-Don't allow the pitch to drift out of tune. - iii.
-Don't allow your tone to change. - 4.Breathe. - I. One beat to take in a full breath. - The breath should immediately follow the decrescendo; no gaps between the end of the decrescendo and the full breath in. - Fade back in.
-5. - i.
-A rapid, one beat crescendo from a niente no gaps between the end of the breath and the beginning of the crescendo. - ii.
-Do not rearticulate the front of the note "ah" articulation. - iii.
-Be in-tune and in-tone all the way through the crescendo
+1.Know when you are going to breathe & commit to the breathing.

+i.
+You must commit to the breath even if you are not running out of air.

+2.Don't breathe at the same time.as the person(s) next to you.

+i.
+2 or more people in the same proximity breathing at the same time creates holes in the sound.

+3.Fade out.

+- i.
+A rapid, one beat decrescendo.

+- ii.
+Don't allow the pitch to drift out of tune.

+- iii.
+Don't allow your tone to change.

+4. Breathe.

+- i.
+One beat to take in a full breath. - ii.
+The breath should immediately follow the decrescendo; no gaps between the end of the decrescendo and the full breath in.

+5. Fade back in.

+i.
+A rapid, one beat crescendo from a niente - no gaps between the end of the breath and the beginning of the crescendo.

+MAKE YOUR BEST SOUND \ ALWAYS LOOK YOUR BEST \ IT ONLY COUNTS ON THE MOVE

-STAGGER BREATHING - High Winds
+STAGGER BREATHING - High Brass